drazoxXD/fivem-radio/README.md

 It's fully written in JavaScript and uses resource metadata for its configuration.

 ## Rewritten by Drazox
-This was a small question from my friend and i wanted to relase this cuz mine resmon is 0.0ms while not use! while in use its around 0.05ms maybe idk! never tested it! have fun using this hot garbage! (no offense to original creator but idea was good and it was working but resmon is not reasonable!)
+This was a small question from my friend, and I wanted to release this because my Resource Monitor is at 0.0ms while not in use!
+While in use, it’s around 0.05ms, maybe.
+I don’t know—never tested it!
+Have fun using this hot garbage!
+(No offense to the original creator, but the idea was good and it was working, but Resource Monitor is not reasonable!)

 ## Features